dyazincahya/awesome-nativescript/README.md

 - [Directions](https://github.com/NativeScript/plugins/blob/main/packages/directions) - A plugin that allows you to launch the Google Maps app, if it's installed on the device, with some directions.
 For more information, visit [Directions action](https://developers.google.com/maps/documentation/urls/get-started#directions-action).
 - [Geo Coding](https://github.com/nativescript-community/geocoding) - Provides access to native geocoding APIs for NativeScript apps (android.location.Geocoder for Android, CLGeocoder for iOS).
 - [Geo Location](https://github.com/NativeScript/plugins/blob/main/packages/geolocation) - A geolocation plugin to use for getting current location, monitor movement, etc.
+- [Geofence Manager](https://github.com/PeterStaev/nativescript-geofence-manager) - A NativeScript plugin to work with Geofences.
 - [Google Maps](https://github.com/NativeScript/plugins/blob/main/packages/google-maps) - A plugin that allows you to use the Maps SDK to access Google Maps features.
 - [Google Maps Utils](https://github.com/NativeScript/plugins/blob/main/packages/google-maps-utils) - You can access the google maps utilities from the GoogleMaps object. _Requires google maps plugin @nativescript/google-maps_.
 - [Radar.io](https://github.com/triniwiz/nativescript-plugins/tree/main/packages/nativescript-radar-io) - Geofencing, maps, and geolocation compliance, all in a modern, cost-effective platform.
 Thousands of companies trust our APIs and SDKs to power location-based experiences across hundreds of millions of devices globally.